dishanta-adhikari/PHP-nft-marketplace-app/README.md

 # NFT Marketplace App

 A robust NFT marketplace developed using PHP, MySQL, and Bootstrap.
-Tailored for artists and collectors, it enables artwork publishing, browsing.
-The system includes secure authentication, role-based dashboards, artwork management, and a responsive user interface.
+Tailored for digital artists and collectors, it streamlines the process of creating, showcasing, and purchasing NFT artworks.
+The system includes secure authentication, role-based dashboards, artwork management, simulated purchases, and a responsive user interface.

 ---